OpenSourceEconomics/epp_topics/src/epp_topics/scientific_computing/what_is_numpy/screencast/script.md

 - No programming language can reach the physical performance limit of your processor if it does not know types or data is not stored contiguously.
-- Pure Python loops over arrays will also not fast
+- Pure Python loops over arrays will also not be fast
 - Using built-in numpy functions or using modern Python compilers together with numpy arrays will be about as fast as compiled languages.
 Optimized Python can definitely be faster than Julia, Fortran and other code written by economists.